satorici/satori-docs/satori_help/docs/modes/run.md

 Can be run:
 - With no parameters: asynchronously
-- With `--sync`: synchronously and it shows the status when is complete
+- With `--sync`: synchronously and it shows the status when it is complete
-- With `--report`: synchronously and it shows the report when is complete
+- With `--report`: synchronously and it shows the report when it is complete
-- With `--output`: synchronously and it shows the output when is complete
+- With `--output`: synchronously and it shows the output when it is complete

 ![Run aync and async](img/run_1.png)

 ## Run a Playbook with Parameters

-If you define $(variables) within your playbook that are not satisfied, they will be considered parameters expected when being called.
+If you define $(variables) within your playbook that are not satisfied, they will be considered expected parameters when being called.
 Consider this playbook named `params.yml` that will echo "Hello" along with the name provided as a parameter:

 ```yml
 input: